HaloZero/FEWD_Curriculum_24/README.md

 *	We suggest using reveal.js with external markdown.

-*	The ```<aside>``` tag will not appear in the presented deck.
+*	Any text following the line `Note:` in a given slide will not appear in the presented deck.
 However, when you share the rendered markdown, students will see the notes.
 This is a great place to put presenter notes and additional information you would like students to read outside of class.

 *	See [here](https://github.com/hakimel/reveal.js) for further documentation about Reveal.js.